Parallel Actors and Learners: A Framework for Generating Scalable RL Implementations: Experiments

 \subsection{Baseline Approach}

 In this work, we use RLlib \cite{ray_rllib} as our baseline.
 RLlib is an open source implementation of parallel and distributed framework for training reinforcement learning agents written in Python \cite{python}.
 For fair comparison, we use the same amount of cores when running the experiments.
+We also compare with the Prioritized Replay Buffer implementation in open source RL framework tianshou \cite{tianshou}.